pranjals149/100-Days-Of-Code/README.md

 Day 59 : Improved UI experience of my app.

 Day 60 : Did some more data structures and competitive programming.

+Day 61 : Practiced more for Competitive Programming.
+Passed and earned a certification for data structures in Python